rclone/rclone/MANUAL.md

 # rclone cleanup

-Clean up the remote if possible
+Clean up the remote if possible.

 ## Synopsis